 Get exclusive member benefits & effect social change.
 Join Today

-Your bladder relies on muscles to contract and release when you are ready to urinate.
-Your brain typically regulates this process, but sometimes the message that you need to urinate is not sent from your brain to your bladder.
+Your bladder relies on muscles to contract and release when you’re ready to urinate.
+Your brain typically regulates this process, but sometimes the message that you need to urinate isn’t sent from your brain to your bladder.
 This is a condition known as neurogenic bladder.
-Treatment for this condition can help you regain control over urination.
+Treatment for this condition can help you regain control.

-Neurogenic bladder results in the loss of control over your ability to urinate.
+Neurogenic bladder causes you to lose control over your ability to urinate.
 This can cause you to urinate too much or not enough, both of which can have harmful consequences.

 Neurogenic bladder symptoms include: